BPCE/bpce-api-guidelines-rulesets/README.md

-# README
+# README :white_check_mark: :vs: :warning:

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 Using Stoplight's Spectral and the Natixis API Design ruleset, you can ensure that an API design (provided as a Swagger 2.0 or OpenAPI 3 JSON or YAML file) is compliant with [Natixis API Design Guidelines](https://confluence.mycloud.intranatixis.com/display/EAPI89C3R/API+REST+-+Design+Guidelines).
 The ruleset is a work in progress and does not check yet all of our API Design Guidelines rules.

-**Linting an API description only ensures that the form of the API is compliant with our guidelines but does ensure that it is accurate, fully consistent and user friendly.**
+:red_circle:  **Linting an API description only ensures that the form of the API is compliant with our guidelines but does ensure that it is accurate, fully consistent and user friendly.**
 **That's why, even linted, an API design must always be reviewed by the Natixis 89C3R API Team.**

-## Usage
+## Usage :on:
 ----------